StefanSchade/ai-tools-ocr-batch/README.md

 In the script, the statement `config = f'--oem 3 --psm 6 -l {language} {tessdata_dir_config}'` configures tesseract.
 Here you can influence the scan parameters.
 As they do not change from scan to scan, I decided against externalizing them as a command line parameter.
 However if you are unhappy with the scan result it is worth playing with this configuration.

 for instance a parameter of `--psm 3` for me resulted in an output as one block of text without the line breaks of the original.
 If this is what you want it might be worth adjusting this in the script.
+Presently this is not externalized as a parameter.

 ```
 To list out the 14 PSMs in Tesseract, just supply the --help-psm argument to the tesseract binary: